-It is considered part of the African continent, though it is many miles away from Africa.
+It is considered part of the African continent, though it is many miles away from the rest of the continent.
 Madagascar came into being about 88 million years ago when it broke off from India.
 It is regarded as the fourth largest island in the world.
 Its most prominent feature would have to be the steep mountain range paralleling the entire eastern coast.

+Most people of Madagascar as suggested by their looks are said to have migrated to the area from Indonesia and Malaya.
 Initial human settlement of Madagascar occurred between 350 BC and AD 550 by Austronesian people from Borneo.
 These were joined around AD 1000 by Bantu migrants crossing the Mozambique Channel from East Africa.
 The Malagasy is the ethnic group that forms nearly the entire population of Madagascar, and it is divided into eighteen sub-ethnic groups.
 They are of mixed Malayo-Indonesian and African-Arab ancestry.

 Hery Rajaonarimampianina, President of Madagascar.

 The backpackers and seasoned travelers who make their way here usually aren’t surprised by 40-hour bus rides over potholed roads and hotels that double as brothels.
 Poverty is rampant, as in 2012, the population of Madagascar was estimated at just over 22 million, 90 percent of whom live on less than two dollars per day.
-Meanwhile, the landscape is one of contrasts: nature reserves with dazzling wildlife (including 3,000 butterfly species, the famous lemurs, and some of the world’s rarest birds) sandwiched between vast areas ravaged by logging and slash-and-burn agriculture.
+Meanwhile, the landscape is one of the contrasts: nature reserves with dazzling wildlife (including 3,000 butterfly species, the famous lemurs, and some of the world’s rarest birds) sandwiched between vast areas ravaged by logging and slash-and-burn agriculture.

-As you might suspect, you’ll find great hiking (and mountain biking), white sand beaches (though sharks can be a problem) and classic coral reefs for divers.
+As you might expect, you’ll find great hiking (and mountain biking), white sand beaches (though sharks can be a problem) and classic coral reefs for divers.
 The Island has several street markets, botanical gardens, a zoo, and museum.
 There’s even a resort island (Nosy Be) with restaurants and nightspots, but that’s probably not what will bring you here.

 See also: 10 Super Delicious Madagascar Foods